shanjiang7/GraphNet/README.md

 The scripts are designed to process a file structure as `/benchmark_path/category_name/`, and items on x-axis are identified by name of the sub-directories.
 After executing, several summary plots of result in categories (model tasks, libraries...) will be exported to `$GRAPH_NET_BENCHMARK_PATH`.

+### Hardware Regression Testing
+We also provide a two-step workflow that validates compiler correctness and performance against a "golden" reference, which is crucial for hardware-specific testing and regression tracking.
+Details can be found in this [guide](./docs/hardware_test.md).

 ### 🧱 Construction & Contribution Guide
 Want to understand how GraphNet is built or contribute new samples?
 Check out the [Construction Guide](./docs/README_contribute.md) for details on the extraction and validation workflow.